NVIDIA/spark-rapids/CONTRIBUTING.md

 [2]: https://github.com/scalameta/metals-vscode/pull/644/files#diff-04bba6a35cad1c794cbbe677678a51de13441b7a6ee8592b7b50be1f05c6f626R132
 #### Other IDEs
-We welcome pull requests with tips how to setup your favorite IDE!
+We welcome pull requests with tips on how to setup your favorite IDE!

 ### Your first issue